uc-cdis/data-portal/docs/portal_config.md

       },
       "authorization": {
         "enabled": true, // toggles whether Discovery page displays users' access to studies.
 If true, 'useArboristUI' must also be set to true.
-        "columnTooltip": "Filter by data access", // new in data portal 4.0.0, this is to clarify availability versus accessibility using tooltip
+        "columnTooltip": "Filter by data access", // no default; this is to clarify availability versus accessibility using tooltip
         "supportedValues": { // no default; should be configured if `authorization.enabled=true` "accessible": {
             "enabled": true,